2025

 • It’s a test to see if the variances of the groups are equal.

-• In keeping with my advice throughout the rest of this unit, I recommend using checking assumptions visually with plots.
+• I recommend checking assumptions visually with plots.

-• To assess whether the means of the groups are different, we performed a one-way ANOVA.
-This analysis revealed no significant differences between the groups (\(F(5, 2) = 3.24, p = 0.25\))
+To assess whether the group means differed, we performed a one-way ANOVA.
+The analysis revealed no significant differences between groups, \(F(2, 5) = 3.24, p = 0.25\)